Financial Advice

 What should you expect to happen when you see an adviser?
 Well, the exact process varies between advisers, but most follow a general pattern as follows:

 They'll also run through your financial situation, by completing a 'fact-find', and discuss how they can help you.
-If you have the
+At the end of the meeting the adviser will probably want to arrange a further

-their advice.
+meeting to present their advice.

 [The adviser's not being paid for this meeting, so their objective is probably to size up whether you'll be a profitable customer and, if so, convince